-As of December 31, 2016, \$13.3 billion of our assets under management were concentrated in discretionary managed accounts, and the revenue from these discretionary managed accounts represents approximately 91% of our investment management fees for the twelve months ended December 31, 2016.
-In addition, \$0.5 billion of our assets under management were invested in private partnerships, as of December 31, 2016, the revenue from these private partnerships representing approximately 9% of our investment management fees for the twelve months ended December 31, 2016.
+As of December 31, 2017, \$15.5 billion of our assets under management were concentrated in discretionary managed accounts, and the revenue from these discretionary managed accounts represents approximately 93% of our investment management fees for the twelve months ended December 31, 2017.
+In addition, \$0.5 billion of our assets under management were invested in private partnerships as of December 31, 2017, and the revenue from these private partnerships represents approximately 7% of our investment management fees for the twelve months ended December 31, 2017.
 As a result, a substantial portion of our operating results depends upon the performance of a limited number of investment strategies used to manage those discretionary managed accounts and private partnerships, and our ability to retain client assets.
-If a significant portion of the investors in our larger strategies decided to withdraw their investments or terminate their investment agreements for any reason, including poor investment performance or adverse market conditions, our revenues from those strategies would decline, which would have a material adverse effect on our results of operations and financial condition.
+If a significant portion of the investors in our larger strategies decided to withdraw their investments or terminate their investment management agreements for any reason, including poor investment performance or adverse market conditions, our revenues from those strategies would decline, which would have a material adverse effect on our results of operations and financial condition.